WalesNote that housing law in Wales has changed with effect from 1 December 2022. Find out more on our New Wales Page

 • We have a free Which Possession Proceedings Guide

-• There are several member only videos on topics such as section 21 and possession hearings
+• There are several member only videos on eviction related topics

 • We have a very detailed eviction guide which gives step by step guidance on evicting tenants correctly without using solicitors.
 This is available to Business Level members only